-Mike Evans vs Rome Odunze: Who Should You Start?
+Mike Evans vs Rome Odunze: The Full Breakdown

 Deciding between Mike Evans and Rome Odunze is a common lineup dilemma for fantasy managers.
-The San Francisco 49ers wide receiver put up 8.7 PPG in 2025 over 8 games; Rome Odunze of the Chicago Bears averaged 10.3 in 12.
+The Tampa Bay Buccaneers wide receiver put up 8.7 PPG in 2025 over 8 games; Rome Odunze of the Chicago Bears averaged 10.3 in 12.
 A 1.6-point margin that could shift on any given week.

 The per-game difference of 1.6 points favors Rome Odunze, though savvy managers know that gap can shrink or widen depending on the weekly slate.
 Defensive matchup, recent scoring trends, and health status all shift the calculus from one wide receiver to the other.